-Should President Trump decide to pardon Manafort—who served for several months as his campaign chairman— for federal crimes, the prosecutors will have ensured that he will still face a prison term in the New York State criminal justice system.
+Should President Donald Trump decide to pardon Manafort—who served for several months as his campaign chairman—for federal crimes, the prosecutors will have ensured that Manafort will still face a prison term in the New York state criminal justice system.

-The President has the authority to pardon individuals convicted in U.S. Federal Courts or to commute their sentence.
-But he does not have the authority to pardon those convicted in non-federal courts, such as New York State Courts.
+The president has the authority to pardon individuals convicted in U.S. federal courts or to commute their sentence.
+But he doesn’t have the authority to pardon those convicted in non-federal courts, such as New York state courts.

 Federal prosecutors can assume the mantle of white knights, defending the populace from evildoers, enforcing rights guaranteed by the U.S. Constitution, and maintaining the faith of Americans in their criminal justice system.